Gewerd-Strauss/GFA-Renamer/README.md

 The original files will never be altered directly as a precaution.
 It is the user's responsibility to decide to delete the original backup files.

+## How to deal with missing images / NEW

-## How to deal with missing images
+## How to deal with missing images / DEPRECATED
+OUTDATED - WAIT FOR UPDATE
 In cases where a certain group has fewer images than the other - as could be the case if you loose a single pot at some point due to damage - simply copy the image of the previous pot and create a copy.

 Example: